 In this blog, we are going to explore the key features needed to achieve a seamless SaaS pricing strategy.
 This means considering the wisest options to ensure the optimal success of your SaaS startup and ultimately boosting your all-important revenue.

-Before we explore the key options, it is essential to consider that Software as Service (SaaS) businesses, as their name suggests, are drastically different from “traditional” businesses due to their online and app-orientated nature.
+Firstly, it is essential to consider that Software as Service (SaaS) businesses, as their name suggests, are drastically different from “traditional” businesses.
+This is due to their online and app-orientated nature.
 Bearing this in mind, it should come as no surprise that the right pricing strategy can make or break your SaaS startup in all stages since pricing is a process that needs to be re-evaluated constantly.

 Understand which pricing model is best for your startup